Three-Week Epic Summer Self-Drive Around Iceland

 Please note that unlike on many of the other days on this self-drive package, you do not have to choose between a boat tour or glacier hike today.
 You can easily fit both in, and both are highly recommended.

-After marveling over the wonders and adventure opportunities offered in Vatnajokull National Park, you will travel a little way along the South Coast to the historic village of Kirkjubaejarklaustur, where you'll retire for the night.
+After marveling over the wonders and adventure opportunities offered in Vatnajokull National Park, you will travel a little way along the South Coast to the village of Vik, where you'll retire for the night.

 On the sixteenth day of your three-week road trip around Iceland in summer, you'll traverse the beautiful South Coast sightseeing route.
 Most guests visit this route by driving from Reykjavik.
 Traveling against the normal flow, you'll see most sites outside of their peak times and thus with far fewer crowds.